Chiral Sachdev-Ye model: Integrability and chaos of anyons in 1+1d: Orthogonal transformation and ancillary fields

 \section{Orthogonal transformation and ancillary fields}

-In this section, by adding ancillary fields, we show an explicitly transformation from $N$ copies of $M$ chiral fermion basis into another basis consisting of a $U(1)$ sector and a $SU(M)_1$ sector with corresponding boson fields.
+In this appendix, by adding ancillary fields, we show an explicitly transformation from $N$ copies of $M$ chiral fermion basis into another basis consisting of a $U(1)$ sector and a $SU(M)_1$ sector with corresponding boson fields.

 Starting with $N$ copies of $M$ chiral fermions, bosonization gives us $f_{i,\mu}|_{i=1,\mu=1}^{N,M}=e^{i\widetilde{\phi}_{i,\mu}}$, the following explicit orthogonal transformation decomposes each copy into a $U(1)$ sector and a $SU(M)_1$ sector: for all $1\leq i\leq N$ where